If a U.S. Company is Overseas, Whose Employment Laws Matter?

 Some U.S. Employment Laws Apply Extraterritorially (American Citizen, U.S. Employer)

-If you are a United States employer and you employ American citizens internationally, you may be required to comply with certain federal employment law.
+If you are a United States employer and you employ U.S. citizens internationally, you may be required to comply with certain federal employment laws.
 The reason for this is that some (but not all) apply extraterritorially.
-Most notably, Minnesota employers that work with U.S. citizens overseas should be prepared to follow the anti-discrimination and anti-harassment provisions of Title VII of the Civil Rights Act of 1964.
+Most notably, Minnesota employers that work with eligible employees overseas should be prepared to follow the anti-discrimination and anti-harassment provisions of Title VII of the Civil Rights Act of 1964.
 Other laws, including the Americans with Disabilities Act (ADA), may also apply as well.
 Though not all federal employment regulations apply internationally.
 For example, the Fair Labor Standards Act (FLSA) does not apply outside of the United States.

 Note: Federal employment laws such as Title VII and the ADA only apply extraterritorially when there is a “U.S. employer” and an “American citizen.”
 Non-U.S. employers are not subject to these laws, even when they hire American citizens.

 Non-American Citizens Working Abroad are Not Covered by U.S. Employment Laws

 When American employers work overseas, they are generally not required to comply with U.S. employment laws when they hire non-American citizen employees.
 The federal labor regulations that have extraterritorial reach—such as Title VII and the ADA—cannot be applied to non-American workers.

 For Minnesota companies that work across borders, navigating the overlapping state, federal, and international labor and employment laws can be complicated.
 Professional guidance and support are available.
 If your company operates abroad and you have questions about local laws and employment regulations an experienced Minnesota international law attorney can help.